LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_deviceProfile_en.md

         x-displayName: Overview
         x-traitTag: true
         description: |
-          **A device profile** describes the state of a device or defines properties that allow you to control the device.
+          **Device Profile** describes the state of a device or defines properties that allow you to control the device.
           Device profiles are provided per device type, and even within the same type, the content may vary depending on the product or model.
 Use the attributes defined in a device profile to apply functionality to your service related to viewing and controlling the state of a device.
 This document describes the following contents for each device type.

-            - **Device profile schema**
+            - **Device Profile Schema**

-              **Describes the schema of the device profile received by calling the **Device Profile Viewing API* Refer to an example of a device profile message along with the schema.
+              Describes the schema of the device profile received by calling the **Get Device Profile API** Refer to an example of a device profile message along with the schema.
               The device profile message consists of the following items, which may vary depending on the type of device.